mpsonntag/prespost/202103_NWG_online/202103_NWG_online_poster_pitch.md

-Hi everyone, I am Michael Sonntag and I am working at the German Neuroinformatics Node, or G-Node, to develop tools and provide services for handling scientific data from raw over metadata over automated workflows to data hosting collaboration and even data publication.
+Hi everyone, I am Michael Sonntag and I am working at the German Neuroinformatics Node, or G-Node.
+We develop tools and provide services for handling scientific data from raw and metadata over automated workflows to data hosting collaboration and even data publication.

 With this pitch I want to give you a brief but hopefully interesting introduction to the services and tools and services that the G-Node has developed and is maintaining and hosting for your benefit.